 During the last weeks of May there were several coastal fatalities involving people jumping off cliffs, upturned boats, jet-skis, kayaks, and surfers.
 Participation in these activities often includes high speeds and hard objects, unlike swimming at, say 2 mph, unless you get hit by a Jet-ski.

 As a RNLI Beach Lifeguard, and keen swimmer, I realise the awkward position HM Coastguard and the RNLI have been in during this uncertain time.
 That said I can't help get frustrated with how swimming is portrayed as a higher risk activity than many others.
 The evidence simply doesn't stack up.
+Outdoor swimmers who swim are relatively safe.
+Fish who can't swim are relatively unsafe.

 PRESSURE ON THE NHS